Resurrection Man (character): New 52

-Powers
+Powers and abilities

 It was confirmed by Vandal Savage and the Phantom Stranger that Mitch Shelley has lived many lives across history, dying only to be reincarnated later.
 In each new life, he gained access to the memories of his past lives, making him essentially the same person living throughout history.
 What gave him this unique ability is unknown.
 The Phantom Stranger implied that in each life, Mitch had a single super-power, which might also be connected to why he gains a different power each time he resurrects.
 In his current life, Mitch Shelley was injected by sub-atomic "tektites" based on the same microscopic technology that grants Vandal Savage his own immortality.
 The tektites reacted to Mitch's unique nature, giving him not only the ability to resurrect fully healed from all forms of death (including cremation and seeming disintegration), but to have a different additional super-power each time he does so.
 When he next dies and resurrects, this power will be exchanged for another.
 The time it takes Mitch Shelley to resurrect varies with each occurrence.
 The process may take moments, minutes, or hours.